mattm1346/Rock-Paper-Scissors/README.md

 **Target Audience**

 The target audience for this game are both experienced and inexperienced gamers.
 The experienced gamers may wish to play a more difficult version of rock, paper, scissors.
-Wheras the inexperienced gamers may wish to play the easiest version with the rules provided.
+Whereas the inexperienced gamers may wish to play the easiest version with the rules provided.

 ## User Stories

 1. As a gamer, I want to play a rock, paper, scissors game that is easy to understand.
 End user goal: Play a rock, paper, scissors game.
-End business goal: Keep users playing game and spreading word of mouth about game.Acceptance criteria: Create rock, paper, scissors game using HTML and CSS for website and JavaScript for input commands.
+End business goal: Keep users playing game and spreading word of mouth about game.
+Acceptance criteria: Create rock, paper, scissors game using HTML and CSS for website and JavaScript for input commands.

 2. As an experienced gamer, I want the ability to increase the level of difficulty of the game.
 End user goal: Play more levels of the game.
 End business goal: Keep users playing the game and not getting bored.
 Acceptance criteria: Add more options for user to choose (Level 2 - Add Lizard, Level 3 - Add Spock).